Heidi, Girl of the Alps: Plot

 Heidi continues to live happily in the mountains until Aunt Dete returns from the city, excited about a good opportunity for Heidi.
-A wealthy German businessman, Mr. Sesemann, is searching for a companion for his wheelchair-using daughter Clara.
+A wealthy German businessman, Mr. Sesemann, is searching for a companion for his wheelchair-using daughter Clara, who is disabled due to rickets.
 Thwarted by Alm-Onji, Dete tricks Heidi into accompanying her, ostensibly to get a present for Peter and her grandfather.
-Promised that she can return at any time, Heidi is taken to Frankfurt.
-There, Dete abandons her to the "care" of Miss Rottenmeier, the strict, no-nonsense governess in charge of Clara's welfare.
-Heidi and Clara quickly become friends, and Heidi quickly turns the household topsy-turvy with her escapades and well-meaning faux pas.
-Clara is enchanted by Heidi's stories of the Alps, which paint a picture of a life completely different from the sheltered and lonely one she is accustomed to.
-Her father is mostly away on business, and Clara's only constant companions until now are the servants and her pet canary.
+Although at first promised that she can return at any time, Heidi quickly learns of the ruse and tries to convince Dete to let her stay but is instead dragged to Frankfurt by force.
+While on a train headed to Frankfurt, Heidi throws a temper tantrum while screaming and crying for her grandfather, when she tries to leave the train, she realizes too late as the train is moving away.
+When they finally arrive at the Sesemann mansion, Dete abandons her under the authority of Miss Rottenmeier, the strict, no-nonsense governess in charge of Clara's welfare.
+Heidi and Clara immediately become friends, and Heidi quickly turns the household topsy-turvy with her escapades and well-meaning faux pas.
+Clara is enchanted by Heidi's stories of the Alps, which paints a picture of a life completely different from the sheltered and lonely one she is normally accustomed to.
+Her widowed father is mostly away on business, and Clara's only constant companions until now are the servants and her pet canary.

 Heidi's longing to return home and occasional attempts to escape are punctuated by the occasional distractions of new friends.
 She smuggles a small kitten into the house, and she and Clara care for it until Miss Rottenmeier discovers it and has it thrown out, until Sebastian, the kindly butler, is able to leave the kitten with a friend.
 Clara's doctor befriends her, and occasionally keeps a benevolent eye on her, but it is Clara's grandmother that has the most impact.
 On one of her rare visits to Frankfurt, she and Heidi become fast friends.
-Under her kindly tutelage, Heidi finally learns how to read, to the astonishment of the tutor who has struggled for months to do the same.
-However, the old woman's departure home again proves a turning point for Heidi.
+Under her kindly tutelage, Heidi finally learns how to read and write, to the astonishment of the tutor who has struggled for months to do the same, but the old woman's departure proves a turning point for Heidi.
 Forbidden by Miss Rottenmeier to ever mention or even think of the Alps again, Heidi rapidly goes into a decline, eventually becoming a sleep-walker, whose passage through the hallways is mistaken for that of a ghost, terrorizing the household.